nogibjj/yifu-project1/README.md

-# Individual Project #1: Rust CLI
+# Individual Project #1: Information from IP Address
-- Build a useful command-line tool in data engineering or machine learning engineering. (see the guide above about specs)
+- Build a useful command-line tool in data engineering or machine learning engineering.
 - input one ip address, then you will get

 ## Steps to run